syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 ### AutoComplete editor suggestion options

 The phenomenon of string comparison for filtering suggestions can be changed using the `SuggestionMode` property.
-The default filtering strategy is “StartsWith” and it is case insensitive.
-The available filtering modes are
+The default filtering strategy is “StartsWith”, and it is case insensitive.
+The available filtering modes are,

 * StartsWith